Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/nodejs-write-data-in-a-google-sheet.md

 For this endpoint, we are passing four items:

-- spreadsheetId: Your unique spreadsheet id, you can find this in the URL
+- spreadsheetId: Your unique spreadsheet id.
+You can find this in the URL
 - range: For this example, we are using the A1 row.
 It will automatically append the new data at the first available row.
 - valueInputOption: This can be used to pass a formula.
 But we use 'RAW' data.
 - resource: The actual new object.

 We then get an error or result object.
-In our case we console.log both of them.
+In our case, we console.log both of them.

-As the result you get a full object, stating which rows have been affected by this query.
+As a result, you get a full object stating which rows have been affected by this query.

 That's it.
 We can now add data to a Google sheet!